 “Girl Reading a Letter at an Open Window” by Johannes Vermeer depicts a young blonde girl standing in the light of an open window, reading a letter.
 A red drapery hangs over the top of the window, which has opened inward and which, in its lower right quadrant, reflects the girl’s mirror image.

 A tasseled ochre drapery in the foreground right, partially closed, covers part of the room in which she stands.
-Highlighted by the light from the window are the fruit in a tilted bowl, the luxurious carpet, and the peach which is cut in half.
+Highlighted by the light from the window are the fruit in a tilted bowl, the luxurious carpet, and the peach, which is cut into half.

-Scientific test and x-rays of the canvas showed that at one point Vermeer had featured a naked Cupid on the wall in this painting.
-For whatever reason, somebody the 18th century painted over the cupid image with the empty blank wall featured in this image of the painting.
+Scientific test and x-rays of the canvas showed that at one point, Vermeer had featured a naked Cupid on the wall in this painting.
+For whatever reason, somebody in the 18th century painted over the cupid image with the empty blank wall featured in this image of the painting.